dumbButSkilledDev/crostini-forcer/README.md

 # crostini-forcer
 funny bug sort-of installing crostini even when administarators disable it
-# broh, this dosent require any source code, or really any POC.
+# broh, this dosent require any source code, you will see... (forgive me for sucking, im extreamly young)